deepakb/tagit.ai/README.md

 [![Tailwind CSS](https://img.shields.io/badge/Tailwind-3.0-38bdf8)](https://tailwindcss.com/)
 [![Prisma](https://img.shields.io/badge/Prisma-ORM-2d3748)](https://www.prisma.io/)

-TagIt.ai is a next-generation bookmark manager that leverages the power of Google's Gemini AI to automatically organize, summarize, and tag your saved content.
-Stop drowning in tabs and unorganized links—let AI do the heavy lifting.
+TagIt.ai is a next-generation bookmark manager that leverages the power of Google's Gemini AI to automatically organize, summarize, and tag your saved content. **Experience a "production Grade" aesthetic with a premium Slate design system, distraction-free reading, and enterprise-grade architecture.** Stop drowning in tabs—let AI do the heavy lifting.

 ## 🚀 Features